ciknight/dotfiles/vim/README.md

 * autopep8 shouldn't change absolute imports to relative imports
 * figure out how to use ipdb in python-mode
 * customize git-gutter colors
+* change "$PLUG_HOME"
+* I'm ignoring ALL "line too long errors" in pymode ... somehow failling to do the custom pymode config
+* Figure out ideavimrc?